Soft & chewy red velvet cookies made from scratch. Dip them in white chocolate and give each one a shower of festive sprinkles.

 A quick break from the healthy January recipes today.
 Sorry?

 Anyway.
 These cookies are quite festive, no?
-The heart sprinkles warm my heart. ♥
+The sprinkles warm my heart. ♥

 A lot of red velvet first timers always ask me… what does it taste like?
 Is it just red chocolate?
 Well, to be honest… red velvet tastes like vanilla and chocolate combined.
 More chocolatey than a piece of vanilla cake but less fudgy than a brownie.
 Does that make sense?
 A harmonious, buttery marriage of chocolate and vanilla together.
 Dip all that into some pure white chocolate and you’ve got yourself one impeccably tempting dessert.

-For dipping, use pure white chocolate if you can.
+For dipping, use pure white chocolate.
 Pure white chocolate found in the baking aisle, such as Ghirardelli.
 Do not use white chocolate chips.
 They do not melt down properly unless you add shortening.
 And if not careful, your “white chocolate” coating could taste waxy with all that shortening.

 For these reasons, I recommend pure white chocolate for dipping.